 Chip - The bead is bult in a chip using semiconductor materials.

 Rod - The bead is in the shape of cyclinder rod.

 Bar - The bead is in the shape of a bar.

 Tube - The bead is in the shape of a hollowed tube.

 The number of ferrite beads in the package can be 1, 2, or 4.

-Choices for packing method include tape reel, tray, tube, and bulk pack.
+Choices for packing methods include tape reel, tray, tube, and bulk pack:

 Tape reel - Components are packed in tape reel assemblies that include a carrier tape with embossed cavities for storing individual components.
 A cover tape seals the carrier tape in place.
 This composite tape is then wound on a reel that is placed in a corrugated shipping box for transport and delivery.
 Customers unpack the reels and load them into industry-standard, pick-and-place board assembly equipment.